Yichieh0/OFDM_Implemented_by_HLS/README.md

 ### > Optimization Issues：
 The most important thing we should mentioned is that if we have a function call in a for loop, the tool will recreate the function structure every iterations, this will lead to worse II.
-So in the below parts, we compare the performance difference between the function calls in for loops and the for for loops inside the functions.
+So in the below parts, we compare the performance difference between the version with function calls in for loops and the other version with for loops inside the functions.

 ### > Simulation Results：
 #### 。SYNTH Results